Ethos-lab/erebus-AR_access_control/README.md

 The actual implementation, along with the trained models and our training data used are all included in the folder `erebus_policy_gen`.

-1. If you are using Docker, start up Docker using `bash docker_run.sh`.
+1. If you are using Docker, start up Docker using `bash policy_gen/docker_run.sh`.
 If you have configured Anaconda virtual environment on your local system, activate the conda environment `conda activate nlp` in your current shell.

 2.  ` cd policy_gen `